-This is my first project using the sketch pen holder.
+Speaking of neglected craft supplies, when my sketch pen holder for my Silhouette came in I decided to use it for the first time.
 There is a bit of a learning curve when it comes to using different pens but thanks to a few youtube videos and some trial and error I was able to figure out this project with only one marker fatality!

-I set up this design to be drawn and cut on two colors using 3 pen colors.
-It was a little confusing making sure the correct outlines were selected (I wish the cut lines were highlighted when you were choosing your cut settings *hint hint Silhouette!*)
+This design is set up to be drawn and cut on two colors of paper using 3 pen colors.
+It was a little confusing making sure the correct outlines were selected.
+But it’s only paper so if you mess up it’s not hard to try again

 I used the font Courier New for the whole project; I believe it’s one of the basic ones that comes on all computers.
 The text was skinny enough on the green pieces to completely fill itself in but on the yellow pieces I had to go back and fill in a few spots with the marker.

-I was having trouble with the tip of the marker sticking out too much and getting flattened when I tried to sketch.
-I turned the thickness all the way down to one and I tried to put the markers in so they were hardly sticking out at all but my lines were ending up all wonky.
 I found a you tube video that recommended putting the pen in all the way (so you know it’s centered) and then adjusting how far you put the pen holder in the machine.
 There is a little guess work involved but it’s pretty easy once you get the hang of it.
-If you plan on using felt tip-style markers I 100% recommend you watch this video.

 Back to the project!
 The metallic outline on the yellow boxes is ‘sketched’ on the same line as the cut line.
 The pen leaves a wide line and if you draw your outline and then cut on the same line it makes a nice outline for you.
 DO NOT unload your mat until the end when you are done sketching and cutting.